dotenv-org/dotenv-org.github.io/docs/integrations/railway-nodejs.md

 ## 5. Set DOTENV_KEY

-Visit your Vercel Project > Settings > Environment Variables.
+Visit your Railway Project's Environment Variables.

 Set **DOTENV_KEY** to the value returned in step 4.

-{% include helpers/screenshot.html url="https://res.cloudinary.com/dotenv-org/image/upload/v1666027615/integrations-vercel-envs_y43bwi.gif" %}
+{% include helpers/screenshot.html url="https://res.cloudinary.com/dotenv-org/image/upload/v1666066429/integrations-railway-nodejs_rwo40w.gif" %}

 ## 6. Commit and push

 That's it!

-Commit those changes safely to code and push to Vercel.
+Commit those changes safely to code and deploy to Railway.

 When the build runs, it will recognize the `DOTENV_KEY`, decrypt the .env.vault file, and load the production environment variables to `ENV`.
 If a `DOTENV_KEY` is not set (like during development on your local machine) it will fall back to regular dotenv.